 ACTUARIAL COST METHOD: Projected unit credit.
-Projected benefits and the corresponding liabilities are allocated based on proration by creditable service.
+Projected benefits and the corresponding liabilities are allocated on proration by creditable service.

-ASSET VALUATION METHOD: The actuarial value of assets recognizes a portion of the difference between the market value of assets and the expected actuarial value of assets, based on the assumed valuation rate of return.
+ASSET VALUATION METHOD: Actuarial value.
+The actuarial value of assets recognizes a portion of the difference between the market value of assets and the expected actuarial value of assets, based on the assumed valuation rate of return.
 The amount recognized each year is 20% of the difference between market value and expected actuarial value.
+The actuarial value of assets is not allowed to be greater than 120% of the market value of assets or less than 80% of the market value of assets.